 United Way Day of Caring

-The 27th Annual United Way Day of Caring was held on September 17, 2016.
-Individuals and corporate teams were encouraged to register to volunteer with various projects within Simi Valley or elsewhere in the County.
+The 28th Annual United Way Day of Caring is scheduled on September 16, 2017.
+Individuals and corporate teams are encouraged to register to volunteer with various projects within Simi Valley or elsewhere in the County.

 For more information or to register for a volunteer project for the 2018 Day of Caring, please contact United Way.